Tyriol/assembly-hangman/PLAN.md

 - Compare guessed letters against randomWord and change colour of key depending on:
   - if it's correctly guessed ✅
   - incorrectly guessed ✅
+- Hide letters untill guessed correctly ✅
+- track wrong guess count
+- add styling for a "lost" language
+- apply lost styling to languages when guesses are incorrect